jkamino/c-wallet/README.md

 | :------------------------------------------------------ | :---------------------------------------------------------------------------------------------------------------------------------------- |
 | mediaId | A content identifier, also known as a CID, is a unique value used to identify files stored on the IPFS network.<br>For example - `'QmWgSQHsUjAmViSPFZcEAUBZsGvtU1mGdNgLF9QqpvkvNH'` |
 | info | Simple string or JSON string.
 (Does not support JSON in nested structures.).<br>For example - `'This is info'` `'{"key1":"value1","key2":"value2"}'`|

+## License

+C-Wallet is released under the MIT License.